 I heard a snippet from the sessions while I was going to University, living in North York in a shared house with no TV.
 Radio, particularly the CBC, was a regular thing for us.
 Their song “Know Where You Go/Tell Me Your Dream” from that record grabbed me by the scruff of the neck and demanded I seek it out, which I dutifully did.
 It remains to be one of my favourite albums.
 And ‘Trust Yourself’ really made me think about how great country music could be even earlier on, even if it’s arguable that this tune isn’t exactly a country song per se.

 I sometimes marvel at the level of talent in our country here, with our modest little population.
 And I equally wonder why more of our artists aren’t world-renowned, particularly when songs like “Lost Together”, “Till I’m Myself Again”, “Diamond Mine”, and so many others are such tremendous songs.
 Blue Rodeo are certainly a band I think everyone needs to have heard.

-For more music, check out the Blue Rodeo MySpace page.
+For more music, check out the Blue Rodeo official site.

 2 thoughts on “Blue Rodeo Perform ‘Trust Yourself’”

 Not sure how I missed this article, but I did.

 “Trust Yourself” is the song these guys sang on some late night talk show (I honestly don’t remember which).
 I liked it, sought the group out, and bought Casino.

 I enjoy the album.
 Not only this song, but “Montreal” is a stand-out track for me as well.

 Casino is a solid record with some great songs on it.
 I honestly have never heard a bad record by them.
 I’d also recommend Jim Cuddy’s solo stuff, which is in the same vein.